Vassili Nesterenko

 Vassili Nesterenko (2 December 1934 – 25 August 2008) was a Soviet and Belarusian physicist from Ukraine and a former director of the Institute of Nuclear Energy at the National Academy of Sciences of Belarus (1977–1987).

 Biography

 Vassili Nesterenko (sometimes romanized as Vasilii) was born in Krasny Kut Village, Antratsyt Raion, Luhansk Oblast, Ukrainian Soviet Socialist Republic (now Ukraine).
 He had a diploma from the Bauman Moscow State Technical University.
 In 1972 Nesterenko was elected a corresponding member of Academy of Sciences of Byelorussian Soviet Socialistic Republic in the field of Nuclear Power Plants.
 He worked on the consequences of the Chernobyl disaster.

 Since 1990, he had been the director of the Belarusian Independent Institute of "Belrad", created in 1989 with the help of Andrei Sakharov, Ales Adamovich and Anatoly Karpov.

 He attempted to warn the public of the dangerous radiation caused during the Chernobyl explosion.
 Because of his activities, he lost his job and got problems with the KGB.

-Vassioy Nesterenko died on 25 August 2008 at the age of 73 and was survived by his son.
+Vassili Nesterenko died on 25 August 2008 at the age of 73 and was survived by his son.